METS-Programme/ugandaemr-usermanual/data_entry/art_card.md

 5. Click the "Save" button in the bottom right hand corner

+###Determine the number of patients scheduled on a perticular.

+On data entry, the user may get an error `unable to determine the number of patients scheduled due to error`.
+This is because the user doesnt have the neccessary previllages.
+Follow the  below here https://mets-programme.gitbook.io/ugandaemr-documentation/user_account_management/add_a_new_role_to_a_user_account and add the following roles

+1. Application: Edits Existing Encounters
+2. Application: Schedules Appointments
+3. Application: Schedules And Overbooks Appointments
+4. Data Entry
+5. System Developer
+6. Provider

 ### Viral Load Data

 The recommendation for entering viral loads is as follows: